alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-furs-skins-and-other-agricultural-products.markdown

 * bones, carsasses and blood
 * collagen or any animal part used to manufacture drugs

-##Moving animal products within the EU or EFTA
+##Moving animal products within the EU
 You’ll need an Intra Trade Animal Health Certificate (ITAHC).
 You must keep this document for at least 3 years.